-Please review the information and guidelines below before submitting your proposal.
+Please review the following information and guidelines below prior to submitting your proposal online.

 Know Your Audience

 NBCDI’s Annual Conference brings together educators, policymakers, advocates, funders and other stakeholders that are committed to our mission to improve and advance the quality of life for Black children and families through education and advocacy.
 This has included early childhood educators, K-12 teachers, administrators, social workers, health professionals, elected officials, researchers, and representatives from universities, community and faith-based organizations, businesses, and government officials.

 All proposals will be submitted through our online portal.
 You will be able to save and return to your work.
 However, we recommend that you prepare your responses prior to logging onto the system.
 Incomplete submissions will not be considered.

 In October 2021, NBCDI co-authored the Black Child National Agenda with The Equity Research Action Coalition and POINTS of ACCESS, LLC.
 This ambitious agenda for Black children calls for actions to dismantle structural racism and systemic inequities that get in the way of Black children’s success in school and life.
 For our conference this year, NBCDI is seeking proposals that present strengths-based, culturally relevant, and action-oriented solutions that will address:

 Protecting Black children and their families from residential, economic, social, and psychological segregation, racism, discrimination, oppression, and exclusion;

 Promoting Black children and their families’ economic security and upward mobility; wealth generation; physical, mental, and psychosocial health; and high-quality educational opportunities; and